Monument Wealth Management Articles

 Well, it’s a lot like seeing a doctor.

 When something ails you, you don’t go see a doctor and demand they write you a prescription for medicine without an exam and a discussion about the symptoms.
-You see them to seek their advice on the cause and prescribe a comprehensive treatment plan (which may include both medicines along with other treatments) to alleviate the affliction and maintain a plan to keep it from coming back.
+You see them to seek their advice on the cause and prescribe a treatment plan (which may include both medicines along with other treatments) to alleviate the affliction and maintain a plan to keep it from coming back.

-An investment portfolio constructed without the context of a comprehensive financial plan is like getting a prescription from a pharmaceutical company’s sales representative matching your perceived medical need to the benefits of their drug.
+An investment portfolio constructed without the context of a financial plan is like getting a prescription from a pharmaceutical company’s sales representative matching your perceived medical need to the benefits of their drug.
 Even if it were legal – you’d never do that.

 What you would do is see a doctor, have an exam, and let them outline their advice for a treatment plan based on their medical training, experience, and expertise.

 You should think of your relationship with a Financial Advisor in the same context.
-Together, you should examine your needs and create a comprehensive plan, and then they should advise you on myriad wealth topics in ADDITION to investments that are relevant to you – like tax strategies, cash flow needs, estate planning, the appropriateness (or inappropriateness) of insurance, and charitable giving.
+Together, you should examine your needs and create a plan, and then they should advise you on myriad wealth topics in ADDITION to investments that are relevant to you – like tax strategies, cash flow needs, estate planning, the appropriateness (or inappropriateness) of insurance, and charitable giving.

-In other words, a comprehensive wealth plan includes both financial planning and investment management.
+In other words, a wealth plan includes both financial planning and investment management.
 Listen for both parts to their answer.
 It’s never just about managing the investments.

 Listen For an Answer Like This: